Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 1. **For first-time/initial installs (without a `system_config.yaml`file)**, generate the system configuration.
 See below for an explanation of the command line parameters and some common settings.

    1. Check for the configuration files.
 The needed files should be in the preparation directory.

-     > **Note:** if it is desirable to expedite booting into the USB, this step may be skipped.
-Instead, after logging into the PIT for [#first time](#51-first-login) and running `pit-init` the USB will gain connectivity and SSH.
-As long as the required files are present then one may continue to the first time boot.

       ```bash
       linux# ls -1 ${PITDATA}/prep